Skip to main content

 But sometimes people have difficulty paying by the due date.
 We understand life happens, and we'll do everything we can to help the taxpayer get back on their feet.

-For example, we often work with taxpayers to arrange a payment plan that fits their budget.
+We often work with taxpayers to arrange a payment plan that fits their budget.

 What is a deduction notice?